Skip to content Skip to sidebar Skip to footer

 Upholstering with natural fabrics are great for rustic looks.
 The creases really give it a lived-in feel.

-The small wrinkles on the sofa really give it a lived-in look
+Think about small wrinkles on the upholstery fabric for your sofa as it really gives it a lived-in look.

 Opposite to the rustic farmhouse look inspired by natural fibres, synthetics carve out a clean and polished look.